Uninsured and Underinsured Motorcycle Accidents

 The High Cost of Insurance Premiums

-Because of the higher risk that motorcycle riders face, insurance premiums are typically higher than the relative cost of an auto insurance.
+Because of the higher risk that motorcycle riders face, insurance premiums are typically higher than the relative cost of auto insurance.
 And yet, most don’t cover the complete costs incurred by long-term rehabilitation.
 Some are only covered by the minimum insurance limit of $20,000.

 Others rely on uninsured motorist coverage, which provides coverage if the policy holder meets an accident with another party that doesn’t have insurance.
 This add-on is required in some states, while others merely require the policy holder to sign a waiver should they choose not to buy it.